agusquartz/ShopCart/README.md

 This is a Java program that simulates a shopping cart for DVDs.
 It allows users to add DVDs to their cart, view the cart contents, remove DVDs from the cart, and calculate the total cost of the DVDs in the cart.

 # :hammer: Features
-- `Add DVDs` Users can add DVDs to their shopping cart by specifying the DVD item.
+- `Add DVDs (SOON)` Users can add DVDs to their shopping cart by specifying the DVD item.
-- `View Cart` Users can view the current contents of their shopping cart, including the title and price of each DVD.
+- `View Cart (SOON)` Users can view the current contents of their shopping cart, including the title and price of each DVD.
-- `Remove DVDs` Users can remove DVDs from their cart.
+- `Remove DVDs (SOON)` Users can remove DVDs from their cart.
-- `Calculate Total` The program automatically calculates the total cost of all the DVDs in the cart based on their prices and quantities.
+- `Calculate Total (SOON)` The program automatically calculates the total cost of all the DVDs in the cart based on their prices and quantities.
 - `More features soon.`

 # Usage